 I could put a burlap sack over my body, and a man would still lust after me.

 I do not disagree with that statement–at least for how it applies to some men, but it would be myopic to think that what you wear does not matter.
-The problem with sexual temptation is far more complex than male gender issues.
+The problem with sexual temptation is far more complicated than male gender issues.

 Sensuality is a multi-layered problem because porn comprises both internal (the heart) and external (the body) dynamics.
 The complexity of the issue should be a call for Christians to dialogue as friends rather than gender competitors.